Abokyy/ThisNoAll-DL-HomeWork/README.md

 # Transfer Learning:

 The models that can detect humans should recognize mascots and also should distinguish children from adults.
 This will be done with Transfer Learning.
 We freeze our current network and attach an additional output layer.
-Then we teach our network with the test and validation data.
-After we achieve the desired result we unfreeze the network and teach the whole model for some epochs.
+Then we train our network with the test and validation data.
+After we achieve the desired result we unfreeze the network and train  the whole model for some epochs.
 The changed network will recognize children and mascots.

 ![alt text](https://github.com/Abokyy/ThisNoAll-DL-HomeWork/blob/main/assets/kids.png?raw=true)
 ![alt text](https://github.com/Abokyy/ThisNoAll-DL-HomeWork/blob/main/assets/maszkara.png?raw=true)

-# Teaching data:
+# Training data:
 We create a dataset of children for the Transfer Learning, and optionally one about the most famous Disney characters.

 ![alt text](https://github.com/Abokyy/ThisNoAll-DL-HomeWork/blob/main/assets/kid.jpg?raw=true)